hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/145_bhakti_1.md

 alike.
 In some religions God is not worshipped, nay, His existence is not believed in, but good and worthy men are worshipped as if they were Gods.
 The example worthy of citation in this case is Buddhism.
 Bhakti is everywhere, whether directed to God or to noble persons.
-Upâsâna in the form of Bhakti is everywhere supreme, and Bhakti is more easily attained than Jnâna.
+Upāsāna in the form of Bhakti is everywhere supreme, and Bhakti is more easily attained than Jnāna.
 The latter requires favourable circumstances and strenuous practice.
 Yoga cannot be properly practiced unless a man is physically very healthy and free from all worldly attachments.
 But Bhakti can be more easily practiced by persons in every condition of life.
-Shândilya Rishi, who wrote about Bhakti, says that extreme love for God is Bhakti.
+Shāndilya Rishi, who wrote about Bhakti, says that extreme love for God is Bhakti.
-Prahlâda speaks to the same effect.
+Prahlāda speaks to the same effect.
 If a man does not get food one day, he is troubled; if his son dies, how agonising it is to him!
 The true Bhakta feels the same pangs in his heart when he yearns after God.
 The great quality of Bhakti is that it cleanses the mind, and the firmly